HelpViewer/HelpViewer/FuturePlans.md

 # Future plans

 - Support old help CHM file format with defined conversion steps.
-- Left panel with multi pages:
-  - User notes list and links to headings inside documents
 - Possibility to add custom user note to anchor (heading) + data management in separated ZIP
 - In commit 1119768 there has been done try with scratch image, but failed so alpine was used.
 Retry it.
 - Nice URLs (?id=5&d=...&p=... vs /hello.md/3)